lsst-sqre/sqr-015/index.rst

 make writing tools to query your services a great deal easier.
-Second is that the first use case for this is in a chatops service, and we wanted to make the chatbot, in so far as possible, a presentation-layer front end and keep data manipulation and reduction logic out of it, all the more so since (if we stick with Hubot) the chat logic is written in CoffeeScript, and is much more painful to work with than good old Python.
+Second is that the first use case for this is in a chatops service, and we wanted to make the chatbot, in so far as possible, a presentation-layer front end and keep data manipulation and reduction logic out of it.
+This is particularly true since (if we stick with Hubot) the chat logic is written in CoffeeScript.
+Python is already part of the DM technical stack, which CoffeeScript is not, and therefore likely more familiar to DM developers.

-The DM/SQuaRE tooling assumes that you will write your microservice in Python 3 and Flask (if you're working in Python, it's nice if it works under Python 2 as well), and that you will use the `sqre_apikit`_ module (source at `github_apikit`_) to provide the required metadata routes.
+This document assumes that you will write your microservice in Python 3 and Flask (assuming you're working in Python, it's nice if it works under Python 2 as well), and that you will use the `apikit
+<sqre_apikit>`_ module (source at `GitHub <github_apikit>`_) to provide
+the required metadata routes.

 However, there's also a Quick Start Guide if you don't really care *how* all this works, as long as it works.